 No one wants to think about it: two parents suddenly passing away, leaving behind children who were still dependent on them.

-Unfortunately, the unthinkable does happen.
+Unfortunately, the unthinkable can happen.
 That’s why drafting a Will is one of the most important things you can do as a parent.

 In Canada, if someone dies without a Will, they’ve died intestate.
-That means your provincial government decides how your estate is distributed—not you.
+That means the rules of your province determine how your estate is distributed—not you.

 When you’re a parent, not having a Will is more than just not having a say over who gets the property and assets from your estate.
 You’ll also be leaving it up to the court to make the final decision on who receives guardianship of your children without any idea of who you think the right person would be.